 The most practical size for a first raised bed is 4 ft wide by 8 ft long.

 The 4 ft width is the key measurement.
 It means you can reach the centre of the bed from either side without stepping into the growing area.
-Stepping into the bed compacts the soil and undoes much of the drainage benefit you built the bed for in the first place.
+Stepping into the bed compacts the soil and undoes much of the drainage benefit you built the bed for.

 For depth: